Journalism Internships with Projects Abroad

 The Variety and Scope of a Journalism Internship Overseas

-From Addis Ababa to Ulaanbaatar, from Cape Town to Guadalajara; there are incredible opportunities all over the world to develop and test your skills in the midst of a new and exciting environment.
+From Addis Ababa to Ulaanbaatar, from Cape Town; there are incredible opportunities all over the world to develop and test your skills in the midst of a new and exciting environment.
 Placements run year-round with flexible start dates and we have placements that are suited to all levels of experience and study.

 Like any professional journalist, your day-to-day work will be varied and unpredictable; you will interview diverse members of the community, research articles, write news features, review restaurants and attend political press conferences, sporting or social events.
 All your work will come with deadlines and responsibilities that make you an important and contributing team member at your placement.